-Chronic Kidney Disease is not often apparent to first responders.
+Medical IDs can alert others that Chronic Kidney Disease is present because CKD is not often apparent to first responders.
 A medical ID serves as an effective tool to alert emergency staff of a patient's special care needs, even when a person can’t speak for themselves.
 When every second counts, wearing a medical ID can help protect the kidney and safeguard its remaining function.

 Different types and stages of kidney disease are often managed by specialized treatments and medications.
 A custom engraved medical alert jewelry can hold precise information that is specific to the wearer's health condition.
 Here are some of the most important items to put on a chronic kidney disease or kidney failure medical ID: